-The tomato has a bit of an identity crisis in China.
-It's a relative newcomer, having arrived in China approximately 100 - 150 years ago.
-Still, it has found a niche in certain Chinese cuisines and is featured in several dishes.
+Tomatoes are relatively newcomers in China, having arrived approximately 100 to 150 years ago.
+Still, they has found a niche in certain Chinese cuisines and are featured in several dishes.

 History of Tomatoes

 Tomatoes are a New World plant, originating in South America, where a wild species thrived in parts of western Southern America, from Ecuador to northern Chile, and the Galapagos Islands.
 It's unclear how tomatoes traveled north to Mexico, or whether tomatoes were first domesticated in Mexico or Peru.
-In any event, tomatoes were one of the many new foods introduced to countries outside the New World following the Spanish colonization of the Americas.
-The first written reference to tomatoes in Europe comes from an Italian herbalist in 1544, nearly 25 years after Hernan Cortez is thought to have brought tomatoes to Spain following his conquest of Mexico.
+Tomatoes were one of the many new foods introduced to countries outside the New World following the Spanish colonization of the Americas.
+The first written reference to tomatoes in Europe comes from an Italian herbalist in 1544, nearly 25 years after Hernán Cortéz is thought to have brought tomatoes to Spain following his conquest of Mexico.

 Tomatoes in Chinese Cooking

-Tomatoes haven't had the same broad acceptance in China as other New World foods (for example, sweet potatoes).
+Tomatoes haven't had the same broad acceptance in China as other New World foods, like sweet potatoes.
 However, they are readily available throughout China.
-As K. C. Chang notes in Food in Chinese Culture, both tomatoes and chili peppers improved the diets of southern Chinese by providing a new source of vitamins A and C. "Easy to grow, highly productive, and producing fruit virtually year round in the subtropical climate, these plants eliminated the seasonal bottlenecks on vitamin availability caused by the lack of good productive vegetables in such seasons as spring."
+As K. C. Chang notes in Food in Chinese Culture, both tomatoes and chili peppers improved the diets of southern Chinese by providing a new source of vitamins A and C. "Easy to grow, highly productive, and producing fruit virtually year-round in the subtropical climate, these plants eliminated the seasonal bottlenecks on vitamin availability caused by the lack of good productive vegetables in such seasons as spring."

 In Xinjiang, where most of China’s tomato crop is now grown, tomatoes are used in soups, salads and noodle dishes.